arnauddri/lightweight-bootstrap/README.md

 It is significantly faster than the complete Bootstrap setup and still provides most of the framework's key elements.

-The following elements are included:
+No javascript is included (i.e. jQuery can be removed), only the following elements are included:

 ## Common CSS
-Print media styles
+- Print media styles
-Grid system
+- Grid system
-Tables
+- Tables
-Forms
+- Forms
-Buttons
+- Buttons
-Responsive utilities
+- Responsive utilities

 ## Components
-Glyphicons
+- Glyphicons
-Input groups
+- Input groups
-Navs
+- Navs
-Navbar
+- Navbar
-Labels
+- Labels
-Alerts
+- Alerts
-Responsive embed
+- Responsive embed
-Close icon
+- Close icon